-A partial Solar Eclipse will occur on Saturday 11 August 2018, visible from the islands of northeastern Canada, Greenland, Iceland, the northern tip of Scotland, all of Scandinavia, and much of Russia.
-Mongolia, Khazakhstan, Kyrgzstan, and northwestern China.
-Part of the eclipse will also be visible from northeastern China, Korea, and parts of mainland Canada, where the Moon will either rise or set part way through the eclipse.
-The event will occur between 8.02 am and 11.30 am GMT.
+A partial Solar Eclipse will occur on Saturday 5-Sunday 6 January 2019, which will be visible from Japan, Korea, eastern China and parts of the Russian Far East.
+Part of the eclipse will also be visible from northern China, Mongolia, Siberia, and parts of Alaska, where the Sun will either rise or set part way through the eclipse.
+The event will occur between 23.34 pm on Saturday and 3.48 am on Sunday, GMT.

 Eclipses are a product of the way the Earth, Moon and Sun move about one-another.
 The Moon orbits the Earth every 28 days, while the Earth orbits the Sun every 365 days, and because the two Sun and Moon appear roughly the same size when seen from Earth, it is quite possible for the Moon to block out the light of the Sun.
 At first sight this would seem likely to happen every month at the New Moon, when the Moon is on the same side of the Earth as the Sun, and therefore invisible (the Moon produced no light of its own, when we see the Moon we are seeing reflected sunlight, but this can only happen when we can see parts of the Moon illuminated by the Sun).

 The relative positions of the Sun, Moon and Earth during a Solar eclipse.
 Starry Night.

 However the Moon does not orbit in quite the same plane as the Earth orbits the Sun, so the Eclipses only occur when the two orbital planes cross one-another; this typically happens two or three times a year, and always at the New Moon.
 During Total Eclipses the Moon entirely blocks the light of the Sun, however most Eclipses are Partial, the Moon only partially blocks the light of the Sun.